Fijian Drua: Name and colours

 The team is named after the drua, a traditional Fijian double canoe that served as warships in naval battles.
 The team's logo originally pictured a drua stylised inside a rugby ball, to symbolise Fijian players' speed, agility and flair.
 It was replaced when the team joined Super Rugby, with the new logo picturing a drua.
 The Fijian Drua colours while participating in the National Rugby Championship were sky blue, black and white.

-The Drua franchise has galvanised the small island nation which has a huge fanbase both in Fiji and abroad.
-Home games for the Drua are always packed with the sounds of their battle cry 'Toso Drua Toso echoing throughout all their games.
-The team has also led to the resurgence of the national Flying Fijians team to be competitive at the top level as it has a squad of local based players playing in an elite professional competition and has unearthed stars such as Vinaya Habosi, Selestino Ravutaumada, Iosefo Masi, and Isoa Nasilasila.
+The Drua franchise has invigorated the small island nation which has a huge fanbase both in Fiji and abroad.
+Home games for the Drua often convey their battle cry 'Toso Drua Toso.
+The team has also led to the resurgence of the national Flying Fijians team to the top level, as it has a squad of local based players playing in an elite professional competition, such as Vinaya Habosi, Selestino Ravutaumada, Iosefo Masi, and Isoa Nasilasila.